Martha Merrow

 Martha Merrow (born 1957) is an American chronobiologist.
-She currently chairs the Institute of Medical Psychology at the Ludwig Maximilian University of Munich.
+She currently chairs the Institute of Medical Psychology at LMU Munich.
 Her career focuses primarily on investigating the molecular and genetic mechanisms of the circadian clock.
-Since joining the Ludwig Maximilian University in 1996, Merrow has investigated molecular and genetic mechanisms of the circadian clock as well as daily human behavior and medical psychology.
+Since joining LMU Munich in 1996, Merrow has investigated molecular and genetic mechanisms of the circadian clock as well as daily human behavior and medical psychology.

 Life

 Merrow was born in 1957 in Bloomfield, Connecticut and currently resides in Munich, Germany with her two daughters.

 Education

 Merrow received her bachelor's degree in biology at Middlebury College in 1979.
 After working in a pediatric nephrology laboratory under Dr. Thomas Kennedy for five years, Merrow headed to Tufts University School of Medicine and earned her Ph.D. in Immunology in 1991.
 Later that year, she pursued her Post-Doctoral Fellowship in Chronobiology at Dartmouth Medical School, which she completed in 1996.

 Career

 Research

 Merrow is well known for her work on the entrainment of circadian clocks in both humans and the fungus Neurospora crassa.
 She has also worked to describe circadian clocks in mutant or model genetic organisms lacking clear circadian phenotypes.
 Merrow worked with colleagues Till Roenneberg and Anna Wirz-Justice to develop the Munich ChronoType Questionnaire ((MCTQ)), which assesses human chronotypes.
 Those with early chronotypes may be referred to as “larks” while those with late chronotypes may be referred to as “owls.”

-Merrow's molecular chronobiology lab at Ludwig Maximilian University of Munich uses nematodes, yeast, fungi, and human tissue cultures to study the circadian clock in simple systems.
+Merrow's molecular chronobiology lab at LMU Munich uses nematodes, yeast, fungi, and human tissue cultures to study the circadian clock in simple systems.
 Her research focuses on oscillations at the cellular and molecular levels as a representation of organismal rhythms.
 Merrow's lab often uses techniques such as the insertion of Luciferase gene fusions or Green Fluroescent Protein to visualize oscillations of RNA levels, protein abundance, or protein modifications within the cell.
 Oscillations in the entrained phase can then be compared to the organism's free running period or the phase produced by other methods of entrainment to elucidate the mechanism of the clock.